ogie15/ATTUNE-START-AWS-EC2-INSTANCE/README.md

+# Start AWS EC2 Instance

-# This is a Blueprint for booting single or multiple AWS EC2 instances
+This is a Blueprint for starting single or multiple AWS EC2 instances